sergio-santiago/launchpad-shortcut-deck/README.md

 pnpm test:hammerspoon
 ```

+This command will open, focus, minimize, maximize, toggle fullscreen,
+close all windows while keeping the app running, re-open a window,
-This command will open, focus, minimize, maximize, fullscreen, and close each app listed in the `APPS` constant inside
+and finally quit each app listed in the `APPS` constant inside
 `tests/hammerspoon-integration.test.js`.
 You can edit that array to select which apps to test.